Rubix2000/Rubix2000-CV/index.md

 ## Work Experience

+### **Financial Crime Graduate - BCB Group** &#124; `APR 2024-PRESENT`
+Analysing AML policies and controls ensuring onboarded clients are in line with BCB's risk appetite Identifying and understanding on-chain concerns, ensuring BCB does not facilitate funds from ML/TF or Sanctioned entities Collating monthly KRI and MI data, summarising changes and progress achieved by the CDD and TM team

 ### **Technology Internship Experience by Bright Network** &#124; `JUN 2021`

 Attended multiple seminars on the necessary skills required to work in the technological industry, such as being a model professional, communication skills, problem-solving and coding practices.